bcgov/fbp-go/README.md

 - Grass fuel should be a slider.
 - " It would also be nice if the values I enter in the basic tab would transfer over to the advanced tab, right now it seems to default to C2 for fuel type."
 - " Would be nice to decrease the sensitivity of some of the sliders.
 Hot dog fingers make it hard to hone in" <- "Mostly the wind slider, but any value that is incremented by one denomination is similar."
-- "If it’s possible to connect the “my location” button to the wildfire one portal to automatically input the local indicies from the closest weather station/stations that would be a cool feature"
+- "If it’s possible to connect the “my location” button to the wildfire one portal to automatically input the local indices from the closest weather station/stations that would be a cool feature"
 - "It would be sweet is you could input numbers manually"
 - "And if there was a map so you could click on the location and it would input the coordinates instead of having to do that yourself."